bkmath/NN-Summer-2018/README.md

 Richardson's Neural Networks Class

-Purpose: Store and play with code.
 The midterm supplies 4 NN models: Perceptron, Logistic, SVM, Decision Tree.
-Pros and Cons:
-Perceptron:
-Logistic:
-SVM:
-Decision Tree:

 ## The Midterm Construction:
 1. Preprocessing code (reading-in, cross-validation i.e. the 70-30 split, and normalization of the data).
 Complete.